After the fact note: My time at the blog referenced below ended poorly. I post the stories about that here for additional reading:

 The Newspaper Junkie has been roused from his grouchy slumber, which means it’s time for me to bite the hand the hosts me.
 (Again).
-Sorry about that, but a blogger’s gotta blog what a blogger’s gotta blog.
-Or whatever else it is the kids say these days when they’re keeping it real.

 At the St. Rose Blogmonster Summit last March, I asked the panel how they felt about their role in destroying local print newspaper media, a role that I also feel I play here, with no small sense of guilt for doing so.
 Times Union staffer Steve Barnes fielded my question, and reasonably noted that new media technology doesn’t necessarily displace or eliminate old media technology.
 Most of us still read books, for example, and Steve noted that he still listens to the radio every morning, and from that position, extrapolated that there will still be a role for print newspapers in the future, even as more and more readers get their information online.